MicrosoftDocs/office-developer-exchange-docs/docs/exchange-server-development.md

 You can use Graph API, REST API, Exchange Web Services (EWS), Autodiscover, Outlook add-ins, or other APIs to develop your applications.
 This page helps you choose the right Exchange technology.

 > [!NOTE]
-> We’re removing the ability to use Basic authentication in Exchange Online for EWS beginning October 2022  [Deprecation of Basic authentication in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online).
+> We’re removing the ability to use Basic authentication in Exchange Online for EWS beginning October 2022.
+For more information, see [Deprecation of Basic authentication in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online).
 You should use OAuth authentication instead.
-[Authenticate an EWS application by using OAuth](/exchange/client-developer/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth) and [Authenticate an IMAP, POP or SMTP connection using OAuth](/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth)
+[Authenticate an EWS application by using OAuth](/exchange/client-developer/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth) and [Authenticate an IMAP, POP or SMTP connection using OAuth](/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth).

 ## Exchange developer content